WhatThePhil/REddit-Clone/README.md

 <img src="https://github.com/philliprognerud/Reddit-Clone/blob/master/images/iyDM8pl7dX.gif" align="center" style="max-width:100%;" >

+## Overview
 Created a clone of Reddit built on the Django framework and bootstrap.
 Site is fully functional and any user can sign up for an account, login, create posts, upvote and downvote posts.

 ## Getting Started